lettertea/React-Visual-Novel/README.md

 # Usage

 ## Writing a "Frame"
 From the root directory, navigate to ./src/api/novelFrames.js.
 There should be an array of objects called "novelFrames," which is the default export.
 Each index represents a frame, where its properties are written in an object.
-Here is a list of the relevant properties.
+The properties are listed below.

 - `bg`: Displays a 1280x720 background image.
 - `bgm`: Loops through an audio file.
 Uses the [react-sound](https://github.com/leoasis/react-sound) component.
+- `choicesExist`: Accepts a boolean.
+If set to true, the choices from the Choices.js api will be presented to the user.
+- `logIndex`: Accepts a boolean.
+If set to true, the object's index will be logged into the console.
 - `sceneChange`: Accepts a boolean.
 If set to true, background and sprite will leave and enter with a fade time of 1700 and 2000 miliseconds respectively.
 Uses the [ReactCSSTransitionGroup](https://reactjs.org/docs/animation.html) component.
 Otherwise, fast animation will be used for usual sprite transitions.
 - `sound`: Plays an audio file once.
 - `speaker`: Accepts a string and shows the name of the character in a bubble on top of textbox.
 Also wraps text in quotes as a side effect.